24 Aug How to Prevent Eye Strain While Watching TV

 - Adjust the overall light output of the TV by adjusting the backlight control.
 This can make the TV far easier to watch, especially at night.

 - Consider buying a bias light.
-The neutral gray light goes behind the TV and increases the average light in the room without affecting the color accuracy of the TV.
+The neutral grey light goes behind the TV and increases the average light in the room without affecting the color accuracy of the TV.

 - Remember to blink!
 The average person blinks every 5 seconds.
 When watching TV or sitting at your computer this can drop to as low as every 12 seconds.
 Remembering to blink will prevent your eyes from becoming dry while watching TV.